 ARTIST STATEMENT

-I grew up surrounded by noise.
-My paintings aim to capture those brief, suspended moments when a subject is neither excited nor busy, neither reacting to me nor laughing.
+I grew up surrounded by noise and instability, so my paintings aim to capture the brief, suspended moments when a subject is neither excited nor busy, neither reacting to me nor laughing.
 They exist somewhere in between.
-It's in these in-between spaces that I find something beyond the noise and politeness, something raw and authentic.
+It's here beyond the noise that I find something raw and authentic.
+It's that fleeting moment when their true identity emerges, complete with its "horns and warts."
+I believe this is what makes us beautiful, a kind of "ugly beautifulness."

-This connects to my fascination with human resilience.
+This ties to my fascination with human resilience.
 We build our identities and grow from both traumas and positive experiences.
 We can become hardened or tainted, or we can blossom—more often than not, it's a bit of both.
 But it's precisely this process that fuels our resilience; without it, we would wither.
 Resilience is fundamental to the human experience.

 BIO